 CNAME records, also known as Alias records, point a hostname to another hostname or FQDN.
 They are called Alias records because they point to other records that have the mapping for that domain.
 When a name server looks up a domain and finds it is a CNAME record, it replaces the name with the canonical name (the target of the CNAME) and looks up the new name.
 In a sense, a CNAME lookup performs two queries to reach the final resolution.

 CNAME records are commonly used to point multiple hostnames to a single location.
 This is useful when you have multiple records pointing to the same location (usually a web server at the root of a domain).
 If that location changes, all you have to do is change the endpoint in the record you’re pointing all those CNAME’s to.
 CNAME records can also be used to point a host name to a location that is external to the domain.

-E) Note: Add a helpful note with keywords so you can search for your records later.
+H. Notes: Add a helpful note with keywords so you can search for your records later.